Study Icelandic / Libraries

 Mother language support and for multilingual families

 The number of students with a mother tongue other than Icelandic has increased significantly in the Icelandic school system in recent years.
-Icelandic schools are always developing new methods for teaching Icelandic both as a mother tongue and as a second language, in addition children of Icelandic parents but have mostly grown up abroad.
+Children of some Icelandic parents have mostly grown up abroad and need special support when comes to Icelandic.
+Icelandic schools are always developing new methods for teaching Icelandic both as a mother tongue and as a second language.

 At all levels of education in pre-schools, primary schools, secondary schools, and universities it is possible to find support and/ study programs designed to work with children with a mother tongue other than Icelandic.
 To find information about what programs are available we suggest you contact school authorities at the school you or your children will attend or the department of education in the municipality you reside in.